Twitch uses CloudCannon to deliver microsites to 30 million customers, allowing editors to write directly inline and to publish confidently.

 Twitch’s marketing team relied on a slate of microsites to publish everything from developer documentation and advertising info to conference details, learning resources and brand guidelines.
-Built on Ruby on Rails, the sites made nobody happy.
-Developers found them cumbersome to build and magnets for support tickets, while the marketers bemoaned the lack of a preview or staging environment and the frequent failures of live sites that inevitably followed.
+These sites were built using a variety of technologies including WordPress, Ruby on Rails, and Squarespace which made nobody happy.
+Developers found them cumbersome to build and maintain, and spent much of their time supporting marketers with making content changes, while the marketers bemoaned the lack of a preview or staging environment and the frequent failures of live sites that inevitably followed.

 Early in 2017 Harnack, a recent arrival to Twitch, went looking for a better way.
 The first step was switching to the Jekyll static site generator, which was fast, secure and could easily scale to Twitch’s fast-growing global audience.
 Next, a new CMS.

 The requirements were demanding.
 It would need to stand up sites quickly, sharply reduce support requests, offer faultless performance under load, and support hosting on Amazon AWS infrastructure.
 The marketing team had its own shopping list: It needed a CMS it could use with a minimum of technical know-how and without recourse to developers, and would provide seamless translation into 27 languages.

 Twitch trialled numerous headless CMS but found in each case that they were too complex in use and that content was disconnected from the live site.

 CloudCannon provides a quality editing interface for our marketing team while allowing developers to use the tools and workflows they know.